stormpath/stormpath.github.io/source/guides/api-key-management/index.markdown

 In the simplest form, the Stormpath SDK would authenticate a request as follows:

-{% codetab id:generic-o-auth langs:java node python %}
+{% codetab id:generic-o-auth langs:java node %}

 ------
 public void getEquipment(HttpServletRequest request, HttpServletResponse response) {